pedhmendes/covid-ml-ic/README.md

 There is one presentation I did a presentation for my friends in the [GFC](https://github.com/gfc-fiscomp) group.
 The PDF and latex's source are in this repo.
 My final report in PDF and latex's source is here as well.

+I did a presentation video for [SIC 2021](https://www.ufrgs.br/salaoufrgs/).
+You can find the youtube link in this [link](https://www.youtube.com/watch?v=BDXtHH5AlC0).
+The presentation file, abstract and the latex project can be found as well.
+The video and the presentation files are in portuguese.